 Back in 1850, a Vermonter by the name of J.M.
 Billings was said to have unearthed a sizable chunk of soapstone while tilling his field on the side of Hawks Mountain.
 According to Perkinsville history, this little by-chance incident marked the debut of soapstone.
 In Vermont, at least.

 Soapstone is our one and only business.
 We’re America’s original miners, importers and fabricators of soapstone.
-We are between active quarries in Vermont having closed our Chester quarry and the Newfane quarry is in permitting.
-For now we import slabs from our trusted suppliers in Brazil.
+We are between active quarries in Vermont, having closed our Chester quarry, and the Newfane quarry is in permitting.
+For now, we import slabs from our trusted suppliers in Brazil.

 Over the years, we’ve created many useful soapstone items for American homes.
-Sinks, counter tops and fireplaces.
+Soapstone sinks, counter tops and fireplaces.
 Steps, floors, shower stalls and more.
 For use in most every room.
 Fortunately for us, soapstone has gained popularity among those who are drawn to its classic look, its integrity, the unique character of each piece and, of course, the smoothness you feel when you rub it.
 It’s almost therapeutic.

 Sure, other companies offer soapstone.
 But we believe that being America’s original soapstone company…and working with it for a century and a half…gives us, and you, a leg up.
 It makes us confident that you’ll be much more than satisfied with your Vermont Soapstone piece.
-And we are confident enough to guarantee our soapstone forever.